-These challenging market conditions have resulted in reduced liquidity, widening of credit spreads and lack of price transparency in credit and capital markets.
+These extremely volatile market conditions have resulted in reduced liquidity, widening of credit spreads and lack of price transparency in credit and capital markets.
 The adverse market conditions have impacted investment markets both globally and in the UAE, with increased volatility in interest rates and exchange rates.
-The decision of the U.S. federal reserve to raise interest rates in December 2015 for the first time since 2006, and again in December 2016 and March 2017 will likely further exacerbate the reduced liquidity and adversely impact the Bank's net interest margins and borrowing costs.
+Since December 2015, the U.S. Federal Reserve has increased U.S. overnight interest rates by an aggregate 175 basis points (in seven separate increments of 25 basis points each).
+The U.S. Federal Reserve is expected to continue raising U.S. overnight interest rates in 2018 and 2019.
+A continued increase in such rates will likely further exacerbate the reduced liquidity environment and, if the pace of U.S. overnight interest rate movements develops as expected, will adversely impact the Bank's net interest margins and borrowing costs, if the Bank is unable to pass these increased costs on to its customers.